LambdaMamba/CTFwriteups/UTCTF_2022/README.md

 [UTCTF 2022](https://utctf.live/) is hosted by The University of Texas at Austin by the [Information & Systems Security Society (ISSS)](https://www.isss.io/).

+All my writeups can also be found on my [dev.to blog](https://dev.to/lambdamamba/ctf-writeup-utctf-2022-1kmm).

 The challenges I solved are the following.

 ## Misc: